What are the National Professional Recognition Awards for Leadership?

 A work-related project can be presented in two ways:

-1. A project report with objectives, scope, methodology and outcomes, with appendices and illustrations if required.
+- A project report with objectives, scope, methodology and outcomes, including appendices and illustrations if required.

 PRA APPLICATION FORM